Table of Contents

 Based on the study below it seems to extract some nutrients just as well, or event better when compared to slow masticating juicers.

-The second study below does however show that centrifugal juicers do not extract or preserve as many cancer fighting nutrients as slow masticating juicers do.
+The second study below does however show that these juicers do not extract or preserve as many cancer fighting nutrients as slow masticating juicers do.

 The below graphs are from the first study I referred to; you will notice that centrifugal juicers seem to be just as good as slow juicers at extracting certain nutrients from different types of juices.
 (Source)